ahmedkarmous-stack/smart9adhya/README.md

    # Option 2: Local server (recommended)
    python -m http.server 8000
    # Then visit http://localhost:8000
+   # option3: using python manage.py runserver
+   Notice: you should open the smart9adhya-django folder
    ```

 3. **Or use with Node.js**